14 new charges added for man arrested in chase from Rockwell to Salisbury - Salisbury Post

 The Sheriff’s Office said Friday that the additional 14 counts of assault with a deadly weapon are connected to Reed hitting other occupied cars with the vehicle he was driving.
 The resist, obstruct, delay charges are connected to “the actions of the suspect toward the charging office when he was taken before the magistrate on these additional charges.”

 The Sheriff’s Office said Reed is not expected to face any new charges in connection with the incident.
+Reed also faces crimes for failure to appear on charges in Cabarrus County.

 One other man has been charged int he case, Thomas Kistler, who faces drug paraphernalia charges.
 A third passenger faces no charges